reddit home page as seen on March 26, 2013

 |Archiving status||Partially saved|

 reddit is a content aggregator and social bookmarking service similar to the likes of Digg.
-Users can submit links, submit text posts, vote and comment on submissions in communities called "subreddits".
+Users can submit links, text posts, images and videos, vote and comment on submissions in communities called "subreddits".
 It received considerable attention from its twelve-hour SOPA blackout early in January 2012.

 Appears stable, though a small to medium size team is a concern.